 \textbf{Contributions.} This paper takes a decisive step in this direction by proposing a converged O-RAN and AI-RAN architecture, where the O-RAN framework is extended to support the orchestration and management of AI workloads, as shown in Fig.~\ref{fig:SMOS-arch-1}.
 By building upon the foundational principles of modularity, disaggregation, and cloud-nativeness of the existing \gls{oran} architecture, this work demonstrates how \gls{ai} integration can be achieved with minimal disruption and without increasing system complexity.
-The proposed design extends that the \gls{ran} compute infrastructure to the \gls{ai} datacenter domain, introducing new monetization opportunities for public and private operators.
+The proposed design extends the \gls{ran} compute infrastructure to the \gls{ai} datacenter domain, introducing new monetization opportunities for public and private operators.
 Specifically, we make the following key contributions:

-$\bullet$ {\bf Gap Analysis.} We review AI-RAN activities and discuss the technical and operational challenges that must be addressed to achieve seamless AI-RAN and O-RAN integration.
+$\bullet$ {\bf Gap Analysis.} We review AI-RAN activities and discuss the technical and operational challenges to achieve seamless AI-RAN and O-RAN integration.

-$\bullet$ {\bf Unified Architecture Design.} We present a new {comprehensive architecture} that enables AI and RAN workloads to share infrastructure resources while maintaining performance isolation and service quality, shown in Fig.~\ref{fig:SMOS-arch-1}.
+$\bullet$ {\bf Unified Architecture Design.} We present a new {comprehensive architecture} that enables AI and RAN workloads to share infrastructure while maintaining performance isolation and service quality, shown in Fig.~\ref{fig:SMOS-arch-1}.
 We also identify and address the {orchestration requirements for managing heterogeneous AI and RAN workloads} at different time scales.
-Specifically, we identify and propose two key architectural components, (i) the \textit{AI-RAN Orchestrator}, at the top of Fig.~\ref{fig:SMOS-arch-1}, extends the O-RAN \gls{smo} framework to provide unified resource allocation, policy management, and workload coordination across AI and RAN services; and (ii) the \textit{AI-RAN Sites}, which augment the O-RAN O-Cloud concept to further support AI within a common RAN infrastructure, enabling a distributed edge AI platform with real-time processing capabilities.
+Specifically, we identify and propose two key architectural components. (i) The \textit{AI-RAN Orchestrator} (Fig.~\ref{fig:SMOS-arch-1}, top) extends the O-RAN \gls{smo} framework for unified resource allocation, policy management, and workload coordination across AI and RAN services. (ii) The \textit{AI-RAN Sites} augment the O-RAN O-Cloud concept to further support AI within a common RAN infrastructure, enabling a distributed edge AI platform with real-time processing capabilities.

-$\bullet$ {\bf Flexible Orchestration.} We define comprehensive procedures for deploying AI workloads on shared RAN infrastructure, introducing two distinct workflows: (i) \textbf{Batch mode} for non-real-time computing requests and analytical workloads that are flexible with respect to deployment site and timeline; and (ii) \textbf{Real-time mode} for latency-critical AI workloads that require immediate processing and response on specific AI-RAN sites.
+$\bullet$ {\bf Flexible Orchestration.} We define comprehensive procedures for deploying AI workloads on shared RAN infrastructure, introducing two distinct workflows for non-real-time batch and latency-critical deployments.

 This work establishes {\em an architectural blueprint for next generation intelligent radio access networks} that go beyond traditional connectivity boundaries, enabling simultaneous delivery of telecommunications services and distributed edge AI capabilities on shared infrastructure.